MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ns-acxpin-acx_jack_config.md

 ### -field Id

 An identifier associated with the jack.
+Currently not used, set to AcxJackPropertiesIdDefault.

 ### -field Flags